Key Lessons from Our LSW Lunch and Learn

 2. Cognitive listening – noticing patterns or meaning.

-3. Energetic listening – tuning into body language, pace, tone.
+3. Energetic listening – tuning into body language, pace and tone.

 The key: hold space.
 Ask a question based on what resonates emotionally – and resist the urge to “match” with your own story unless it truly adds value.